iqrabismii/iqrabismii/README.md

 ## :file_folder: :bookmark: My Portfolio Overview
-I am have completed projects implementing different ML algorithms, NLP library and statistical tests.Below is the summary of my projects.Please feel free to take a look.
-Thank you🙂
+Thank you for visiting my portfolio!
+I have had an awesome experience working on machine learning and deep learning projects and am excited to share them with you.
+Please find below links to my projects.
+For more detailed information about each project, including results and descriptions, please scroll to the end of this website.
+Below is a summary of my entire portfolio.
+Thank you for considering my work.🙂

 <p align= "center">
 <img width="1200" height="400" src="https://user-images.githubusercontent.com/108056063/209588905-800321de-6c0e-4f98-a124-3b13f979f60e.png" alt="my banner">